2017 UEFA European Under-21 Championship: Qualified teams

 The following 12 teams qualified for the final tournament.

 Note: All appearance statistics include only U-21 era (since 1978).

 Final draw

 The final draw was held on 1 December 2016, 18:00 CET (UTC+1), at the ICE Congress Centre in Kraków.
 The 12 teams were drawn into three groups of four teams.
 The teams were seeded according to their coefficient ranking following the end of the qualifying play-offs, with the hosts Poland assigned to position A1 in the draw.
 Each group contained either the hosts or one team from Pot 1, one team from Pot 2, and two teams from Pot 3.

 Venues

-On 7 June 2016, Polish Football Association selected six venues:
+On 7 June 2016, Polish Football Association selected six venues:The capacities listed below were the tournament capacity and does not necessarily reflect the maximum capacity of the stadiums.

 Match officials

 In February 2017, UEFA selected nine referees and their teams for this tournament.